 Agriculture is becoming more intensive due to the rising demand for food to feed the expanding world population.
 The global population will rise upto 8.5 billion by 2030, 9.7 billion by 2050 and 10.9 billion by 2100 because of this increase food production will necessarily need to increase of food security1.
 An average of 15-25% of the total agricultural production of the country is destroyed by pests, which is 1/4th of the countries annual production2.
 Pesticides are a group of organic and inorganic substances which are now a key component of contemporary agriculture, helping to prevent diseases, weeds, and eradication of pests and illnesses, which increases crop output and promotes food security3.
-During the 1970s, the use of pesticides has significantly

-Commerce and Industry) report published in 2016, In India, pesticides are used on 65% of the land used for fiber crops.
+During the 1970s, the use of pesticides has significantly increased in India, one of the world's top agricultural producers.
+According to FICCI (Federation of Indian Chambers Commerce and Industry) report published in 2016, In India, pesticides are used on 65% of the land used for fiber crops.
 Fruit treatment (50%) is followed by vegetable treatment (46%), oilseed treatment (28%) and pulse treatment (23%).
 During 2017-2018 crop years, food grain production is approximately at 284.83 million tones ^{4,5}.
 The pesticide residue data in a selection of Indian fruits, vegetables, cereals, pulses, grains, wheat flour, oils, butter, and bovine milk reveals a significant presence of these chemicals6.
 Use of pesticides application has accelerated after green revolution.
-In India, green revolution made the farmers to depend mostlv on chemical fertilizers increased in India, one of the world's top agricultural producers.
-According to FICCI of and pesticides, which degraded soil fertility and environment7.
+In India, green revolution made the farmers to depend mostly chemical fertilizers pesticides, which degraded soil fertility and environment7.
 Yet, there are several environmental and health issues that have been brought up due to the excessive and uncontrolled usage of pesticides.
 Due to the increased modern agriculture and excessive use of pesticides application are leading to degradation to soil, water and genetic resources.
-They are also negatively affecting the agricultural production.
-Their indiscriminate use can result in the buildup of hazardous residues in food, water, soil, and other resources, thereby risking human health and the environment8.
-Pesticide residues can bio-accumulate in living things and infiltrate the food chain.
-Their degradation products penetrate into the crop tissues or stay in the environment, water and soil.
+They are also negatively affecting agricultural production. indiscriminate use can result in the buildup of hazardous residues in food, water, soil, and other resources, thereby risking human health and the environment8.
+Pesticide residues can bio-accumulate in living things and infiltrate the food chain. degradation products penetrate into the crop tissues or stay in the environment, water and soil.
 Thus, they are appearing in our food chain.
 It can discover their way into the human body through fruits and vegetables, water, cereals and other food commodities9.
 All creatures, humans and the environment are at risk of adverse effects of pesticides but especially agricultural workers and family members of pesticides applicators have the highest risk of exposure of the pesticide application10.
-Different risks associated with pesticides are classified based upon short-term effects like diarrhea, abdominal pain, headache, nausea, vomiting and long-term effects like skin diseases. cancer, depression, diabetes, neurological disability, genetic disorders. hormone abnormalities and death11.
+Different risks associated with pesticides are classified based upon short-term effects like diarrhea, abdominal pain, headache, nausea, vomiting and long-term effects like skin diseases. cancer, depression, diabetes, neurological disability, genetic disorders, hormone abnormalities and death11.